 Developed by Martin Pring, Know Sure Thing (KST) is a momentum oscillator based on the smoothed rate-of-change for four different timeframes.
-Pring referred to this indicator as the “Summed Rate of Change (KST)” in a 1992 article in Stocks & Commodities magazine.
+Pring first described the indicator in the 1992 article ”Summed Rate of Change (KST)” in Stocks & Commodities magazine.
 In short, KST measures price momentum for four different price cycles, combining them into a single oscillator.
-Like any other unbound momentum oscillator, chartists can use KST to look for divergences, overbought/oversold readings, signal line crossovers and centerline crossovers.
+Like any other unbound momentum oscillator, chartists can use KST to look for divergences, signal line crossovers, and centerline crossovers.
 Pring frequently applied trend lines to KST.
 Although trend line signals do not occur often, Pring notes that such breaks reinforce signal line crossovers.

 Even though the formula for KST looks complicated, it is a rather straightforward indicator.
 It is simply a weighted average of four different rate-of-change values that have been smoothed.
 For example, calculate the 10-period rate-of-change and then smooth it with a 10-period simple moving average.
 The chart below shows the four different rate-of-change indicators with the appropriate moving averages for smoothing.

 The formula box below shows the four different combinations with their default settings.
 These combinations are then weighted and summed.
 The shortest timeframe carries the least weight (1) and the longest timeframe carries the most weight (4).
 A 9-period simple moving average is added as a signal line.